📢 Get 50% off shorts when you buy gloves (automatically applied)

 Incorrect wrap positioning compromises hand protection effectiveness.
 Key positioning errors include:

-• Missing crucial areas like knuckle padding thumb stabilization
+- Missing crucial areas like knuckle padding and thumb stabilization

 Maintaining and Caring for Your Hand Wraps